Linkurious/ogma-oracle-parser/docs/example.md

 - pull the Oracle Database 23c docker image
 - setup the users login/password
 - load a database
-- add the SQL utility functions required by the parser
 - create a property graph

 But first you will need to unzip the dataset.